SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_4-create-analytic-model/dsp_modeling_4-create-analytic-model.md

     ![Data Builder Analytic Model](./images-dsp_modeling_4-create-analytic-model/DS_DataBuilder_AM.png)

 2. In the editor, you can add any Fact Model as fact source.
-Select your previous created graphical view `V_SalesOrderDetails_<USER_ID>` and drag it into the edtior.
+Select your previous created graphical view `V_SalesOrderDetails` and drag it into the editor.
 Select all attributes, all measures and the proposed associated dimension to be added to the Analytic Model.

   ![Data Builder Analytic Model](./images-dsp_modeling_4-create-analytic-model/DS_AM_CopyProperties.png)

 4. The fact source and the dimensions for business partners are displayed.
 Now, add additional reachable dimensions and their attributes.
-Select the dimension `PARTNERID` (`T_BusinessPartners_<USER_ID>`) and select `ADDRESSID` in the section **Associated Dimensions**.
+Select the dimension `PARTNERID` (`T_BusinessPartners`) and select `ADDRESSID` in the section **Associated Dimensions**.

     ![Data Builder Analytic Model](./images-dsp_modeling_4-create-analytic-model/DS_AM_Dimension.png)

  5. When accessing this data model, Datasphere will automatically create the necessary database joins to let users drill-down by even the farthest of dimensions.
 This way, modelers can carefully design what parts of the data model to expose for a given analytics use case.
-Check that the attributes `CITY`, `COUNTRY` and `REGION` are selected as visible attributes by clicking on the dimension `ADDRESSID` (`T_ADDRESSES_<USER_ID>`).
+Check that the attributes `CITY`, `COUNTRY` and `REGION` are selected as visible attributes by clicking on the dimension `ADDRESSID` (`T_ADDRESSES`).

     ![Data Builder Analytic Model](./images-dsp_modeling_4-create-analytic-model/DS_AM_Address.png)